L_LTFIL_API L_INT L_TransformFile(pszFileSrc, pszFileDst, uTransform, pfnCallback, pUserData, pLoadOptions)

 For JPEG files, the size of the image might be changed.
 The image width and height is adjusted to be a multiple of 8 or 16 depending on the subsampling present in the image.
 If the image is 4:4:4, the width and height is adjusted to be a multiple of 16.
 If the image is 422, the original width is adjusted to be a multiple of 16 and the height to be a multiple of 8.
 After rotation, the width might become height.
 If the image is 411, the width and height are adjusted to be a multiple of 16.

-The transformation is lossless.
+The transformation is fast and lossless.
 It is better than loading the image, transforming it using L_RotateBitmap, L_FlipBitmap or L_ReverseBitmap and resaving it.
-Repeated load and save process will cause image degradation, but calling this function will not cause any image degradation.
+Repeated load and save process will be slow and cause image degradation, but calling this function will be fast and not cause any image degradation.

 The rotation transformations are performed before the flip/reverse operations.